| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 language that is like a programming language.
 For example, you should

-for the keystroke commands of XEmacs (use
+not use @code for the keystroke commands of XEmacs (use

-instead) although you may use @code
+@kbd instead) although you may use @code for the names

 of the XEmacs Lisp functions that the keystroke commands invoke.

-introduced relatively recently, it is acceptable to use @code
+introduced relatively recently, it is acceptable to use @code or

-for command names, options, and environment variables.
+@samp for command names, options, and environment variables.

 The new commands allow you to express the markup more precisely, but